-Luss is an attractive conservation village situated on the shores of Loch Lomond in The Trossachs National Park.
+Luss is an attractive conservation village situated on the shores of Loch Lomond in the Argyll & Bute region of the Trossachs National Park.

 The village has a long history dating back to the early 6th century but it wasn’t until the 1980s that it became a major tourist destination when the popular Scottish TV drama Take The High Road was filmed there.